ArduPilot/ardupilot_wiki/dev/source/docs/sitl-native-on-windows.rst

 Currently, the simplest way to run SITL on Windows is to build the code and simulate using WSL:  :ref:`dev:building-setup-windows10`

+Prerequisites: 'Windows 10 64bit'  at a minimum, this will not work on , for example, Windows 7.
+It also will not run on any 32bit windows installation.

 The remainder of this article shows how to build and run :ref:`SITL (Software In The Loop) <sitl-simulator-software-in-the-loop>` *natively* on Windows using Cygwin.
 These commands were tested on Windows 10 with :ref:`MAVProxy <mavproxy:home>` and Copter-4.0.0-dev.

 .. figure:: ../images/MAVProxy_Map_GuidedCopter.jpg